 Step One – Choose an Ink Cartridge

 Top of the list was choosing a suitable inkjet cartridge and inkjet printer.
-Fortunately here at InkFactory.com we have been supplying inkjet cartridges to both the public and businesses for over 11 years.
-So armed with that level of industry knowledge a range of KODAK ink cartridges (Kodak 30C and Kodak 30B) were quickly chosen for this 3D printing project.
+Fortunately here at InkFactory.com we have been supplying inkjet cartridges to both the public and businesses for more than decade.
+So armed with that level of industry knowledge a pair of KODAK ink cartridges (Kodak 30C and Kodak 30B) were quickly chosen for this 3D printing project.

 Step Two – Create a 3D Model